"How wonderful it is that nobody need wait a single moment before starting to improve the world.” – Anne Frank

 And Shanice is off on a quest to research the incident that caused her great grandfather to leave baseball and to see if she, with Jack’s information and JonJon’s leather journal, can clear his name while still trying to lead her softball team to victory.

-Fast Pitch is a fun new novel by Nic Stone, full of batball, adventure, a little mystery, peer and family relationships, Negro League history, prejudice, and maybe a first crush. ---------- From the Desk of Zoe Washington by Janae Marks Statistics affecting our children:
+Fast Pitch is a fun new novel by Nic Stone, full of batball, adventure, a little mystery, peer and family relationships, Negro League history, prejudice, and maybe a first crush. ----------

 The rate of wrongful convictions in the United States is estimated to be somewhere between 2 percent and 10 percent.
 When applied to an estimated prison population of 2.3 million, that means 46,000-230,000 innocent people are locked away.
 Once an innocent person is convicted, it is next to impossible to get the individual out of prison.
 Wrongful convictions happen for several reasons; one is bad lawyering by unprepared court-appointed defenders.
 (Chicago Tribune.
 March 14, 2018)